Dessert Cocktails Are A Sweet But Boozy Way To End A Great Night’

 Coffee & Cigarettes

-At Colonie NYC, Coffee & Cigarettes is easy, palatable, and full of taste.
-“The Coffee & Cigarettes cocktail gives your traditional nightcap a caffeinated spin by way of combining RISE Brewing Co.
-Nitro cold brew espresso with Fidencio Classico mezcal, Cynar, Punt e Mes and finishing it off with an orange twist.
+At Colonie NYC, Coffee & Cigarettes is easy, palatable, and tasteful.
+“The Coffee & Cigarettes cocktail gives your traditional nightcap a caffeinated spin by combining RISE Brewing Co.
+Nitro cold brew espresso with Fidencio Classico mezcal, Cynar, Punt e Mes, and finishing it off with an orange twist.
 After a massive meal, that is an easy and palatable take on your classic digestif,” stated Brian Smith, who created the cocktail.

 Boozy Chocolate Cupcake